nsmp-dev/NeuroScreeper/STYLE.md

 - functions
 - methods
 ### filenames
-files get name in the format: `scope.name.js`, where `scope` is one of: controller, global, prototype, or role.
+files get name in the format: `scope.name.js`, where `scope` is one of: controller, global, prototype, data, or role.
 `main.js` is an exception to this rule as it is main and it's special

 ## example code